Templarian/nfc-terminal/docs/software.md

 # Software

-> Note:

-Goal: Write your own software.
-Full JavaScript or write simple applications with helper functions.
+Goal: Develop applications that can be written to a cartridge.

 ## Sample App